 “When I was young, I always wanted to fit in,” she begins again and I make it a point not to interrupt her again.
 “I had this rich cousin who lived in the suburbs.
 As long as I was her flunky, she allowed me to hang around with her and her rich friends.
 Most of the time, we had fun.
 Other times, she made an example of me and made me do things that I really didn’t want to do.
 Some of the things, I hated.
 We lived in different towns and went to different schools, so luckily none of my friends got to see me doing some of the horrible, humiliating shit that she had me doing.
-Well, one day, she had me doing one of the worst things I have ever seen or done in my life and I will never forget it.
-If I take it with me to the afterlife, I’m certain that I will go to hell.”
+Well, one day, she had me doing one of the worst things I’ve ever seen or done in my life and I’ll never forget it.
+If I take it with me to the afterlife, I’m certain that I’ll go to hell.”

-Oh shit, do I really want to hear this?
+Oh, shit, do I really want to hear this?
 If she tells me that she committed a crime, I have to turn her in.